rockdaboot/wget2/docs/wget2.md

   Compatibility-Note: `none` type in Wget 1.X has the same meaning as `identity` type in Wget2.

-### `--download-attr`
+### `--download-attr=[strippath|usepath]`

   The `download` HTML5 attribute may specify (or better: suggest) a file name for the `href` URL in `a` and `area` tags.
 This option tells Wget2 to make use of this file name when saving.
-The default is off.
+The two possible values are 'strippath' to strip the path from the file name.
+This is the default.

+  The value 'usepath' takes the file name as as including the directory.
+This is very dangerous and we can't stress enough not to use it on untrusted input or servers !
+Only use this if you really trust the input or the server.

 ## <a name="HTTPS Options"/>HTTPS (SSL/TLS) Options